slevithan/xregexp/README.md

 ## Performance

 XRegExp regexes compile to native `RegExp` objects, and therefore perform just as fast as native regular expressions.
-There is a small extra cost when compiling XRegExps, but even that is automatically cached so it's even faster the next time you compile the same pattern and flags.
+There is a small extra cost when compiling a pattern for the first time.

 ## Usage examples